-▼ How to Start Solaris Print Manager
+How to Start Solaris Print Manager

-- Verify that the following prerequisites are met.
-To use Solaris Print Manager, you must: - Have a bit-mapped display monitor, such as the standard display monitor that comes with a Sun workstation.
-Solaris Print Manager can be used only on a system with a console that is a bit-mapped screen. - Be running an X Window System, such as the CDE environment, or be using the remote display feature on a system running an xhost environment. - Be logged in as superuser on the printer server to install an attached or network printer, or on the print client to add access to a printer. - Have the required access privileges for managing the LDAP, NIS, NIS+, or NIS+ (xfn) database: - If your name service is LDAP, you must have the following: - The distinguished name (DN) of a printer administrator and password in the directory. - The name or IP address of an LDAP server hosting the administered domain.
+- 1. Verify that the following prerequisites are met.
+To use Solaris Print Manager, you must: - Have a bitmapped display monitor, such as the standard display monitor that comes with a Sun workstation.
+Solaris Print Manager can be used only on a system with a console that is a bitmapped screen. - Be running an X Window System, such as the CDE environment, or be using the remote display feature on a system running an xhost environment. - Be logged in as superuser on the print server to install an attached or network printer, or on the print client to add access to a printer. - Have the required access privileges for managing the LDAP, NIS, NIS+, or NIS+ (xfn) database: - If your name service is LDAP, you must have the following: - The distinguished name (DN) of a printer administrator and password in the directory. - The name or IP address of an LDAP server hosting the administered domain.
 This information is usually displayed and selected automatically.

-For more information about using LDAP to manage printer information, see "Managing Printer Information With LDAP" on page 26.
+For more information about using LDAP to manage printer information, see "Printing Support in the Name Service Switch" on page 33.

-- If your name service is NIS, you must have the root password for the NIS - If you name service is NIS+, you might need to do the following: - a.
-Log in to the NIS+ master as superuser. - b.
+- If your name service is NIS, you must have the root password for the NIS master. - If you name service is NIS+, you might need to do the following: - a.
+Log in to the NIS+ master as superuser.

+b.
 Identify the group that owns the printers table: